ANHBadmin/anhbsite/content/practice_list.md

 draft = false
 +++

-# ATTENTION!
-Rehearsal in the church building this Wednesday (888000)
-## Here is the current practice list (with audio):
 PLEASE NOTE: If you are asked to prove you are not a bot, check that you are signed-in to your Google account before using the Youtube links below.
 If the problem persists, turn off your VPN temporarily.